earthai-tech/watex/docs/view.rst

 Plot Joint features: :meth:`~watex.view.ExPlot.plotjoint`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.ExPlot.plotjoint` is a fancier scatterplot that includes histogram on the edge as well as a regression line called a `joinplot`.
+:meth:`~watex.view.ExPlot.plotjoint` is a fancier scatterplot that includes a histogram on the edge as well as a regression line called a `joinplot`.
 Here is an example:

 .. code-block:: python